Muschamp Rd

 Networking Opportunities

 The Chinese love to exchange business cards.
 As a foreigner your business card will be particularly in demand.
 Also having a Tsinghua MBA business card in Chinese will give you some amount of credibility.
 It also helps if you have an interesting name in Chinese and a brief introduction in Chinese memorized.
 Although there are lots of opportunities to network with the many other MBA students at Tsinghua, you can get some pretty interesting networking opportunities if you get involved outside of campus.
-Muskie before coming researched and joined several groups:
+Muskie before coming researched and joined several groups, alas in 2024 they are no longer active.

 The Greater Tsinghua Community